Shout and Sing

 Sung by: Marija and France Anzeljc

-As there are fewer and fewer spontaneous opportunities to sing folk songs with other singers, the married couple Anzeljc, with the domestic name the Petrač couple, most often sing alone.
+As there are fewer and fewer spontaneous opportunities to sing folk songs with other singers, the married couple Anzeljc, with the domestic name of Petrač, most often sing alone.
 For the past twenty years they have often performed on stage, where despite their singing expression they maintain the hint of homeliness and ease.
 The song When the Moon Begins to Shine, which is their favourite, is of newer origin and can therefore be found in folk tradition as well as in repertoires of folk-pop music bands.

 Recorded: Ljubljana, 10.
 10. 2008.